minhphuong1994/Documents/Readme.txt

-Welcome to my personal repository!
+Welcome to my personal repositories!

-These are all my course projects/assignments during CSAT program at Lambton College in Toronto.
+These are all my course projects/assignments and self-study practices.
+Hope you like them!